DMedina559/bedrock-server-manager/docs/core_functions.rst

 .. note::
    **For Plugin Developers:**
    The ``self.api`` object in your plugin exposes these APIs for your usage.
 However, to ensure consistency and safety of user data, only a specific **subset** of these APIs are endorsed for plugin use.
-Please refer to the **`Availiable APIs`** sections of the Plugins Docs for the full list of functions that are guaranteed to be stable and supported for plugins.
+Please refer to the :doc:`_manual_docs/plugins/plugin_apis` sections of the Plugins Docs for the full list of functions that are guaranteed to be stable and supported for plugins.

 .. toctree::
    :maxdepth: 2